soratidus999/allianceauth/docs/installation/services/mediawiki.md

 https://www.mediawiki.org/wiki/Manual:Preventing_access#Restrict_account_creation Provides a baseline config and an example of procedure

-Apply the simple private wiki config and move on to allowing AA to have access
+Apply the simple private wiki config

-logged in as the wiki admin, visit Special:BotPasswords
+Log into the Wiki Admin, visit Special:BotPasswords

-create a bot user and password with the following rights
+Create a bot user and password with the following rights

-Block and unblock users
+- Block and unblock users
-Create Accounts
+- Create Accounts

-And add the IP of your AA base install to the allowed list
+Add the IP of your AA base install to the allowed list

 the bot user will be created with the syntax username@botusername

-punch this and your password into settings.py in the appropriate location
+This needs to be entered into the MEDIAWIKI_BOTUSER and MEDIAWIKI_BOTPASSWORD configs.

 ## Setup Complete
-You may want to configure mediawiki past its default, as standard its very barebones.
+You may want to configure mediawiki past its default,

-Hopefully i get to some example skins, extensions etc.